 Abstract.
-We introduce a system of sensing a social environment and cueing informal interactions between nearby users who don't know each other, but probably should.
-Proximate people are detected and identified using Bluetooth hardware addresses and matched from a database of user profiles.
-We show how inferred information from the mobile phone can augment existing profiles and we present a novel architecture for instigating face-to-face interaction designed to meet varying levels of privacy requirements.
-Finally, additional features are discussed as in response to results from an on-going user study involving one hundred subjects.
+We present a system of cueing informal interactions using the combination of Bluetooth hardware addresses to identify people and a database of user profiles.
+We outline the synergies between the mobile and social software infrastructures, and present a novel architecture for instigating face-to-face interaction designed to meet varying levels of privacy requirements.
+Finally we present a discussion of the lessons learned from a six-month user study involving over one hundred subjects.